ArnaudRinquin/Chrono.js/README.md

 chrono.seconds = 62; //3h51min2sec (=3h50min62sec)
 ```

-## Accessing remaining seconds, minutes, hours until maxTicks
-You can access these values through the follwoing read-only attributes:

-* secondsToMax
-* minutesToMax
-* hoursToMax

-They will be undefined if maxTick is not set.

 # Chrono.js is optimized
 Chrono.js will compute elapsed time (seconds, minutes, hours) only on access.
 This optimization is only available on ECMA5 compliant env (use of Object.defineProperty).
 You may want to use a polyfill to enjoy this feature.